-Joe’s Downstairs is an upscale bar with a fantastic location on a small rocky beach past Patong Beach on the way to Kalim Beach.
-Joe’s Downstairs, which used to be a fancy Japanese restaurant called Otowa, is tucked just between the well known Baan Rim Pa Thai restaurant and Da Maurizio Italian restaurant.
-Since they are part of the same group, they are equally expensive as you will read lower in this page.
+Joe’s Downstairs is an upscale bar with a fantastic location on a small rocky beach between Patong Beach and Kalim Beach, one of the best spots to enjoy a sunset with a drink in Phuket.
+Joe’s Downstairs, which used to be a fancy Japanese restaurant called Otowa, is tucked just between the well-known Baan Rim Pa and Da Maurizio Italian restaurant.
+Since they are part of the same group, they are equally expensive as you will find out.

-The restaurant consists of a comfortable covered area and a large terrace.
-Obviously the white wooden terrace built on top of the rock gets everyone’s preference so you definitely should call early if you want one of the few tables on the edge (we would even recommend to call the day before)
+The restaurant consists of two distinct areas: a comfortable covered area and a large balcony.
+The white wooden terrace built on top of the rock gets everyone’s preference so if you want one of the few tables over the beach, you definitely should call early to book (we would even recommend calling the day before)

 Come early to enjoy the sunset which usually occurs between 6 and 6.30 pm.
-You can easily check the right time by searching ‘Phuket Sunset Time‘ on Google.
+You can quickly check the right time by searching ‘Phuket Sunset Time‘ on Google.

-The food was good, the cocktails well prepared, the wines excellent (Since Baan Rim Pa is a Wine Spectator award winning wine cellar)… Joe Downstairs is perfect romantic way to end the day… if you can afford the steep prices!
+The food was good, the cocktails well prepared, the wines excellent (Since Baan Rim Pa is a Wine Spectator award winning wine cellar).
+Joe’s Downstairs is perfect romantic way to end the day if you can afford the steep prices!